 While traveling through airport security two years ago, I placed my laptop, tablet, and phone in the x-ray tray like everyone else in line.
 Lucky me, a TSA agent pulled my carry-on aside and asked to examine it.
-“Sure, that’s fine,” I said, knowing there was nothing in it that should cause a problem.
+“Sure, that’s fine,” I said.
+I knew nothing in the bag was problematic.
 I dutifully went back to the TSA table and let them scour my bag.
-Nothing being found, I was thanked for my cooperation, grabbed my bag and was sent on my way.
+Nothing found, they thanked for my cooperation, gave me my bag and sent me on my way.

-It was only when I was about to board my flight I realized I left my computer at security.
+It was only when about to board my flight I realized I left my computer at security.

-If you’ve ever done this yourself, this realization provides a severe shock to the brain and then the pit of the stomach that you won’t ever forget.
-You see your working, personal and financial life— or loss thereof— all flash before you.
+If you ever experienced this yourself, you know the realization provides a severe shock to the brain and then the pit of the stomach that you won’t ever forget.
+You see your work, personal and financial life— or loss thereof— all flash before you.

-My flight was scheduled to leave in twenty minutes and now I had no choice but to leave my seat, explain what happened to the flight attendant, go back into one of the largest airports in the world and navigate my way back to security.
+My flight, scheduled to leave in twenty minutes. but I left my seat, explained what happened to the flight attendant, go back into one of the largest airports in the world and navigate my way back to security.
 Without my computer I had no way to function once I got to LA.

-This isn’t the only issue I had like this.
-In the past year, I also left my cellphone in my car at the airport, lost countless pairs of reading glasses, sunglasses, notebooks, umbrellas at restaurants, and a few other things that, surprise, I likely didn’t even realize I lost.
+I experienced additional issues after that day.
+In the past year, I left my cellphone in my car at the airport, lost countless pairs of reading glasses, sunglasses, notebooks, umbrellas, and a few other items that, surprise, I likely didn’t even realize I lost.

-But there was more; I forgot names of business associates within a minute of being introduced.
-I had difficulty organizing my thoughts for presentations.
-I couldn’t present effectively because I often couldn’t come up with basic words I was trying to communicate.
+But there was more; I forgot names of new business associates within a minute of the introduction.
+Organizing my thoughts for presentations was difficult.
+I couldn’t present effectively because I often couldn’t find basic words necessary to communicate.

-Fearing the worst, I reached out to my doctor for testing.
+I feared the worst and reached out to my doctor for testing.
 To say I was nervous was an understatement.

 My diagnosis and treatment plan

-I requested an Alzheimer’s test but based on our recent interactions, my doctor assured me that she didn’t think that was the problem.
-Instead, she asked me to first try a variety of nootropic supplements, substances designed to improve cognitive function, memory, creativity, or motivation in otherwise healthy individuals.
+I requested an Alzheimer’s test, but based on our recent interactions, my doctor assured me she didn’t think Alzheimer’s was the problem.
+Instead, she asked that I first try a variety of nootropic supplements, substances designed to improve cognitive function, memory, creativity, or motivation in otherwise healthy individuals.

 Recommended nootropic supplements: